frank038/Xorg-clipboard-xdnd/README.md

 # Xorg-clipboard-xdnd
-Some script around Xorg protocols.
+Some scripts around Xorg protocols.

 - xclip-get.py return the files after a copy/cut operation has been performed on them, e.g. from a file manager, through the atom 'x-special/gnome-copied-files' and the clipboard.